Vaginismus Coping Strategies That Finally Work

 1. Get Clear on the Intimate Experience You Crave

-Your brain plays a powerful role in shaping your body's responses.
-If you constantly imagine pain or failure, your brain prepares your body to protect you - often by tightening muscles in anticipation.
+Your brain shapes how your body responds.
+If you expect pain or failure, your nervous system prepares to protect you - often by tightening up.

 • Easy, natural penetration